 But the economy was never McCain's strong suit.
 Maybe the recovery from the 2003-04 recession doesn't move much.
 And by 2007, a new recession begins, just as in real life.
 And maybe, with McCain having replaced Rehnquist and O'Connor in 2005, possibly with John Roberts and Samuel Alito as George W. Bush actually did, with Feinstein not having gotten the chance to appoint any Justices, this is conservatives' chance to finally kill Roe v.
 Wade for once and for all.

-Upholding: Ginsburg, Kennedy and Souter.
-Overturning: Roberts, Stevens and Alito.
-So it depends on 3 Justices: The one Baker appointed instead of Thomas in 1991, and the ones Kemp appointed in 1993 in place of Ginsburg (who, remember, took Potter Stewart's place, not Byron White's) and in 1994 in place of Stephen Breyer.
-If 2 of the 3 vote to overturn, abortion laws go back to the States, and many ban abortion completely.
+Stevens, Ginsburg, O'Connor, Souter and Kennedy vote to uphold; while Roberts, Scalia and Alito vote to kill.
+So it depends on 2 Justices: The one Baker appointed instead of Thomas in 1991, and the one Kemp appointed in 1994 in place of Stephen Breyer.
+If 1 of those 2 votes to overturn, abortion laws go back to the States, and many ban abortion completely.

 And that, and the Crash of 2008 happening right on time, means not only does Senator Barack Obama of Illinois -- who may even have first won office earlier in this timeline -- become President right on time, but it might be a massive blowout, with white women flocking to him in a way that they didn't quite in real life.
 And Senator Joe Biden of Delaware is elected Vice President.